What is the average UK retirement income?

 The gap generally comes down to a difference in living and housing costs.

-Find out how much retirement income you might receive from your private pension and how to boost it by using our pension calculator.
+Find out how much retirement income you might receive from your private pension and how to boost it by using our pension calculator below.

 How does average retirement income compare to average earnings?